-Each Challenge Winner received \$50,000 in funding, in addition to a mentorship, tailored to the specific
+In 2020, the second cohort of Challenge Winners was selected from a pool of 2,200+ applications.
+Each Challenge Winner received \$50,000 in funding, in addition to a 12-month programme of executive mentorship, tailored to the specific needs of the selected project.